Basil Champneys: Life

-Champneys was born in Whitechapel, London, on 17 September 1842 into a family with a modest income, his father, William Weldon Champneys, was an Evangelical Vicar of St Mary's Church, Whitechapel (later Dean of Lichfield).
+Champneys was born in Whitechapel, London, on 17 September 1842 into a family with a modest income.
+His father, William Weldon Champneys, was an Evangelical Vicar of St Mary's Church, Whitechapel (later Dean of Lichfield).
 His mother, Mary Anne, was fourth daughter of the goldsmith and silversmith Paul Storr (his cousins thus including Rev. Vernon Storr, Archdeacon of Westminster from 1931 to 1936, Rev. Frank Utterton, Archdeacon of Surrey from 1906 to 1908, the artists Rex Whistler and Laurence Whistler, and the academic Michael Lindsay, 2nd Baron Lindsay of Birker).
 One of eight children, he attended Charterhouse School, showing a talent for mathematics and lacking in drawing skills.
 In 1860, he entered Trinity College, Cambridge.
 In 1864, he failed to get the 'first class' degree he had hoped for, achieving a second class in the Classical Tripos, and he took articles to study as an architect with John Prichard, the Surveyor of Llandaff Cathedral.
 Champneys set up his practice as an architect in 1867 in Queen's Square, London, close to the office of Morris & Co.

-In 1876 he married May Theresa Ella, a daughter of Maurice Drummond, descendant of William Drummond, 4th Viscount Strathallan, and they had two sons and two daughters.
+In 1876 he married May Theresa Ella, the daughter of Maurice Drummond, descendant of William Drummond, 4th Viscount Strathallan, and they had two sons and two daughters.
 Champneys was a member of the Century Guild, the Athenaeum Club and the Savile Club, making acquaintances with Walter Pater, Robert Louis Stevenson, Sidney Colvin, and Coventry Patmore.
 In 1912 the Royal Institute of British Architects awarded Champneys its Royal Gold Medal for architecture.
-Champneys died at his home, 42 Frognall Lane, Hampstead, on 5 April 1935.
+Champneys died at his home, 42 Frognal Lane, Hampstead, on 5 April 1935.
 He was the brother of Brasenose rowers Weldon Champneys (clergyman) and Sir Francis Champneys (doctor).